Introduction

 Stakers

 DeFi users and on-chain asset managers can opt-in to provide cryptoeconomic security to sovereign networks in exchange for extra rewards, increasing the overall yield of their positions.
-This can be done through restaking, but also through staking of networks native tokens.
+This can be done through staking of L1 native tokens, but also through restaking.

 Suzaku theoretically supports any token as collateral, but at protocol launch:

-• Staking will support the native networks’ tokens*
+- Staking will support the L1 native tokens*

 While deployed on Avalanche C-Chain, Suzaku will integrate with external restaking ecosystems, enabling restaking from Ethereum or Bitcoin.